 The bus ride next day was a memorable one.
 As the bus followed the long and windy road through the mountains, we were enthralled by the scenery around us.
 The never-ending greenery was punctuated with many a peach trees in full bloom.There was a noticeable chill in the air now.
 The burbling river-water ,which followed us throughout the journey, provided an apt background music to the beauty around us.

 Also, this journey was our first opportunity to really observe the locals.
 Everybody knew each other.
 Anecdotes and food were being passed around casually.
 It felt like an invisible boundary was separating me from their exotic little world, as I observed them from the backseat of the bus.
 Suddenly a lady passed a packet of dried peaches to me.
-Just like that I was now a part of their world.
+Just like that the boundary vanished and I was now a part of their world.
 We spent the rest of the time talking to them about their daily lives.
 I couldn’t believe that they religiously followed the Indian cricket team and they couldn’t understand how or why all 4 of us were wearing glasses!
 Our permits were checked at a couple of check points and at one point every bag in the bus was checked for undeclared tobacco.

 We eventually reached Paro late in the afternoon and were recommended a hotel by the Bus Driver’s wife.
 This place, as it turned out, was a steal!
 A room right at the riverbank for an impossibly low price is any backpacker’s dream come true.
 We were lost in the scenery for a long time until our growling stomachs bought us back to reality.
 And thus began our struggle with food in Bhutan.
 It is either really bland or really spicy!
 We went with bland.
 So after a very unsatisfying meal we went around exploring the town.
 It was a very tiny place.
 All the houses had the typical Bhutanese architecture and were painted in all kinds of bright, funky colours.
 There were prayer wheels everywhere.
 The almost empty streets were impeccably clean.
 We saw the people(All wearing their traditional attire) quietly going about their business without any fuss.
 It was all silent and serene.
 And as the sun called it a day, we sat at the river bank looking at the wonderfully light Rinpung Dzong in the distance.
 In the silence and serenity of this place, the hustle and bustle of Mumbai seemed like a distant dream.
 We made arrangements for the next day and went to sleep early.